MicrosoftDocs/bingmaps-docs/BingMaps/getting-started/google-maps-to-bing-maps-migration-guide/Google-Maps-to-Bing-Maps-Migration-Guide.md

 **Why Migrate?**

-If you are still evaluating Bing Maps to determine if you should migrate, you may find the following information helpful:
+If you are evaluating Bing Maps to determine if you should migrate, you may find the following information helpful:

 - [Why Bing Maps?](why-bing-maps.md)
 - [Key features in Bing Maps](key-features-in-bing-maps.md)